 Placement |

-Left ring finger (solo before wedding) |
+Left ring finger (solo before the wedding) |

 Left ring finger, stacked closest to the heart |